Apollo Guidance Computer: Applications outside Apollo

 The AGC formed the basis of an experimental fly-by-wire (FBW) system installed into an F-8 Crusader to demonstrate the practicality of computer driven FBW.
 The AGC used in the first phase of the program was replaced with another machine in the second phase, and research done on the program led to the development of fly-by-wire systems for the Space Shuttle.
 The AGC also led, albeit indirectly, to the development of fly-by-wire systems for the generation of fighters that were being developed at the time.

 Source code release

-In 2003, an effort was started by Ron Burkey to recover the source code that powered the AGC and build an emulator able to run it, the VirtualAGC.
-Part of the large amount of source code rescued as a result of this effort was uploaded by a former NASA intern to GitHub on July 7, 2016, attracting significant media attention.
-The original Apollo 11 Guidance Computer source code was originally made accessible in 2003 by the Virtual AGC Project and MIT Museum.
-It was transcribed and digitalized from the original hard-copy source code listings that were made in the 60s.
-In mid 2016, former NASA intern, Chris Garry, uploaded the AGC Source code onto GitHub.
+In 2003, Ron Burkey initiated the Virtual AGC Project, aiming to recover the Apollo Guidance Computer (AGC) source code and build a functional emulator.
+As part of this project, the original code, transcribed and digitized from 1960s hard copies, was made available through the Virtual AGC Project and MIT Museum.
+This effort gained renewed attention in mid-2016 when former NASA intern Chris Garry uploaded the code to GitHub, generating significant media attention.